RECORD OF SUCCESS

 Another key tenant to building community relations is education.
 Legislator Solages has worked on bringing educational services to the community by hosting seminars throughout the District on topics such as public safety, mortgage foreclosure, breast health screenings, tax grievances and taxpayer assistance programs.

 The 3rd Legislative District is unique because it is the gateway to Nassau County from the largest city in the world—New York City.
 Due to its location, the District has two major thoroughfares—Cross Island Parkway and Southern State Parkway—that run through it.
-With these factors in mind, there is a heighted importance for a safe, affordable and efficient public transportation network.
+With these factors in mind, there is a heightened importance for a safe, affordable and efficient public transportation network.

 In 2011, the Administration privatized bus services in Nassau County.
 The privatization resulted in problems such as cuts to popular routes.
 Legislator Solages disagreed with the Administration’s actions and began implementing a strategy to improve services and conditions.
 Part of that strategy included press conferences and rallies to pressure NICE Bus to address the issue.
 Eventually, Legislator Solages’ actions proved successful when cuts to the N1, N2, and N8 were restored in Elmont and Valley Stream.

-A strong transportation system must also rely on a solid infrastructure of well-maintained roads and passageways that allows for smoother and safer driving.
+A strong transportation system must also rely on a solid infrastructure of well-maintained roads and passageways that allow for smoother and safer driving.
 Legislator Solages has overseen several projects throughout the District that have improved road conditions to several intersections.
-Recent road paving projects in the District include: Dutch Broadway in Elmont from Fletcher Avenue to Elmont Road, Central Avenue in Valley Stream between Merrick Road and Sunrise Highway, Rosedale Road in Valley Stream between Furth Road and the Queens border, and Burnside Avenue in Inwood between Doughty Boulevard and Nassau Expressway.
+Recent road paving projects in the District include Dutch Broadway in Elmont from Fletcher Avenue to Elmont Road, Central Avenue in Valley Stream between Merrick Road and Sunrise Highway, Rosedale Road in Valley Stream between Furth Road and the Queens border, and Burnside Avenue in Inwood between Doughty Boulevard and Nassau Expressway.

 Legislator Solages has been very vocal in more neglected areas of infrastructural development that have finally been addressed due to his actions.
 Legislator Solages was able to secure funding for dams and waterway improvements such as the broken water gates at the Mill Brook section of Valley Stream that is currently being repaired.
 Thanks to Legislator Solages’ instrumental work to develop a new vision plan for Nassau Expressway NY-878 in Inwood, the State has announced plans to reconstruct and elevate a segment of the road.
 The planned work will mitigate flooding and improve existing drainage, thus enhancing the safety and reliability of this vital roadway.
-The work is expected to begin in early 2019, which is now 6 years earlier than scheduled.

 Economic development has and will always be a top concern for Legislator Solages.
 New business development should always be sustainable in a way that does not negatively impact the community and surrounding areas.
 Legislator Solages has been a vital advocate to ensure that any future business development benefits the community equally.